kjempelodott/ananas/README.md

 >
 ```

 Note that if you're a student, you will only see your own assigment, and you will only be able to **read** the evaluation.
-There is just one student that has uploaded her assigment ...
+There is only one student that has uploaded her assigment ...
 To download it, type `get 1`.
 Okay, looks like a nice assigment.
 Let's evaluate it:

 ```
 > eval 1